paul-jewell/BrewStillery-5.20/README.md

         * We now have a dropdown menu where you can pick your glassware and it will show you the appropriate colour in that glass.
   * Switched from an entry/button setup to a dynamic one: everything is calculated on the fly.
   * Refactored our ABV functions.
 It's now based off of one source, which is very accurate.
+  * Changed from using 32 bit floating point to 64 bit

 ## Screenshots: